tarantool/tarantool-curl/README.md

 ## How to install

-We assume that you have Tarantool 1.7 and an operating system with developer tools including `cmake`, a C compiler, `git` and Lua.
+We assume that you have Tarantool 1.7 and an operating system with developer tools including `cmake`, a C suppors gnu99 compiler, `git` and Lua.

-You will need the `curl` developer package.
+You will need the `curl` and `libev` developer packages.
 To download and install it, say (example for Ubuntu):
 ```
+sudo apt-get install libev libev-dev
 sudo apt-get install curl
 sudo apt-get install libcurl4-openssl-dev
 ```